PeterTh/uibk_ps_os_2019/exercise03/README.md

 # Exercise Sheet 3

+Note that starting with this exercise all implementation work should be completed in **C**.
+Ensure that your programs compile with `-Wall -Werror`.

 In this exercise sheet you will work with processes and signals.

 **Hint**: Remember that a process can be created with `fork()`, `vfork()`, and in